golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 gap: 25
 title: Golem Certificates structure
 description: Describes certificates usage to enable more sensitive golem features.
-author: <Witold Dzięcioł (@nieznanysprawiciel)>
+author: <Witold Dzięcioł (@nieznanysprawiciel)>, evik (@evik42)
 status: Draft
 type: Feature
 requires: GAP-5, GAP-4
----
+—

 ## Abstract

 Some Golem features are more sensitive because of potential malicious usage.
-A good example is outbound network traffic, where malicious user could cause harm if he was able to access any internet resource.
-In GAP-5 and GAP-4 we decided to limit Requestor abilities by introducing Computational Manifest which defines allowed commands and domains access.
+A good example is outbound network traffic, where a malicious user could cause harm if he was able to access any internet resource.
+In GAP-5 and GAP-4 we decided to limit Requestor abilities by introducing Computational Manifest which defines allowed commands and domain access.
 Payload Manifest is signed to confirm that image is safe to use.

 Outbound network is not the only use case which requires certificates.
-Soon we will have other cases and we need unify certificates usage to allow different sets of permissions.
+Soon we will have other cases and we need to unify certificates usage to allow different sets of permissions.

 ## Motivation

-Golem use cases allowing for interaction with external world (like outbound, inbound network traffic) put `Providers` in danger of malicious behavior from Requestor side.
-To alleviate this danger, in GAP-5 and GAP-4 we decided to limit Requestor abilities by introducing Computational Manifest which should be signed by trusted party.
+Golem use cases allowing for interaction with the external world (like outbound, inbound network traffic) put `Providers` in danger of malicious behaviour from the Requestor side.
+To alleviate this danger, in GAP-5 and GAP-4 we decided to limit Requestor abilities by introducing Computational Manifest which should be signed by a trusted party.

 Currently `Providers` are able to choose certificates they trust, by adding them to Provider configuration.
 This means that any party is able to gain `Providers'` trust, distribute their own certificates and validate safety and security of different Payloads.
-Despite this, we are aware that gaining trust can be difficult, so Golem Factory has to take initiative to be at least initial source of trust in the Network.
+Despite this, we are aware that gaining trust can be difficult, so Golem Factory has to take initiative to be at least the initial source of trust in the Network.

 Safety and security of Payloads ran on `Providers'` machines can be ensured in few ways: